 The Interior Designer on the project was KNA Design, Los Angeles.

-Congratulations to the Rebecca Crawford and the Middle East team!
+Congratulations to the Rebecca Nambiar and the Middle East team!